-In this blog, I'll describe how we use RocksDB at Rockset and how we tuned it to get the most performance out of it.
+In this blog post, I'll describe how we use RocksDB at Rockset and how we tuned it to get the most performance out of it.
 I assume that the reader is generally familiar with how Log-Structured Merge tree based storage engines like RocksDB work.

 At Rockset, we want our users to be able to continuously ingest their data into Rockset with sub-second write latency and query it in 10s of milliseconds.
 For this, we need a storage engine that can support both fast online writes and fast reads.
 RocksDB is a high-performance storage engine that is built to support such workloads.
 RocksDB is used in production at Facebook, LinkedIn, Uber and many other companies.
 Projects like MongoRocks, Rocksandra, MyRocks etc. used RocksDB as a storage engine for existing popular databases and have been successful at significantly reducing space amplification and/or write latencies.
-RocksDB's key-value model is also most suitable for implementing converged indexing, where each field in an input document is stored in a row-based store, column-based store, and a search index.
+RocksDB's key-value model is also most suitable for implementing converged indexing.
 So we decided to use RocksDB as our storage engine.
 We are lucky to have significant expertise on RocksDB in our team in the form of our CTO Dhruba Borthakur who founded RocksDB at Facebook.
 For each input field in an input document, we generate a set of key-value pairs and write them to RocksDB.

 Let me quickly describe where the RocksDB storage nodes fall in the overall system architecture.